Disclaimer: Me no own Community. Me stupid.

 Annie frowns.
 "Why would I know where Jeff is?
 Your guess is as good as mine."

 "Uh, I don't know actually.
 Anyway, I'm done talking about this.
 I have packing to finish."
 She snatches her notebook from Abed's outstretched hand and clutches it protectively.
 "You better not have ruined this list, mister."

 "Three weeks is hardly -" Annie pauses in walking to her bedroom, eyes flitting across Abed's blue-inked scrawl.
-"Um, Abed…?"
-He swivels his chair to face her.
+"Um, Abed…?" she starts and he swivels his chair to face her.
 "This is just a list of everything that happened in National Lampoon's European Vacation."

 Annie shuts her bedroom door and leans against it with a heavy sigh, staring at the piles of clothes and shoes lined up neatly on her bed.
 If ever there was a time to go on vacation, it was now.
 The question wasn't where Annie should go but when and why couldn't she have left yesterday?

 Another endless line of mistakes.